The Benefits and Disadvantages of Napping for Your Well-being

 If you’re a fan of keeping fit or playing regular sports, a benefit of napping is improved performance in the gym or on the field.
 When you sleep, your body is able to focus on repairing cells and resetting your body to its normal state.
 If you’re awake too long, the body has to focus on dealing with the day.
 For example, sleep is shown to play a key role in healing and repairing both your heart and blood vessels – crucial players in any sport!

 There are occasions where a nap throughout the day might have a negative impact.
 This is most noticeable in those who suffer from insomnia and struggle to sleep at night.
-Certain studies have shown that regular naps of over 60 minutes can increase the likelihood of cardiovascular diseases, metabolic syndrome, and diabetes.
+A study from the European Society of Cardiology has shown that regular naps of over 60 minutes can increase the likelihood of cardiovascular diseases, metabolic syndrome, and diabetes.
 This makes it important to regulate your naps to ensure you’re getting the benefits and not doing yourself harm.

 Sleep cycles refer to the stages that your body and brain go through while you rest.
 Until the early 20th century, it was believed that sleep comprised of your body going into one state of rest until you awoke.
 However, by monitoring the brains activity, scientists discovered that your brain acts differently after amounts of sleep.
-This plays a huge role on deciding the length of your nap.
-We won’t go into detail on the different types of sleep cycles here, instead we’ll point out how different lengths of nap have different benefits on the body.
+This plays a huge role in deciding the length of your nap.
+Let’s explore the different lengths of naps and how they have different benefits on the body.

 20 – 45 minutes: Extending your nap to 45 minutes will usually result in you reaching the stage of sleep which includes Rapid Eye Movement (REM).
 This stage of sleep is known for helping produce necessary proteins in the body, as well as improving creativity and sensory processing.